 Is your property "too hot" for the banks?

-With climate change affecting weather patterns and new developments steamrolling ahead into former rural areas across the country, coming across a bushfire prone property is becoming more of a reality.
+Thanks to climate change and new developments popping up in formerly rural areas, coming across a bushfire prone property in Australia is becoming more common.

 How much can I borrow?